ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 Animated Overlays work just like [Image Overlays](#image-overlays) but use a video file instead of an image.
 This is great for an animated logo or lower third.
 With the exception of WebM formatted videos, animated overlays will play without sound.

 Video files with transparency are best.
-These can be created in apps such as Adobe After Effects, and should be saved as Apple ProRes 4444, WebM or HVEC video formats.
+These can be created in apps such as Adobe After Effects, and should be saved as Apple ProRes 4444, WebM or HEVC video formats.
 (Other formats will play, but won't have transparency.)

 There are 3 ways to create an Animated Overlay: